Missouri Military and Veterans Benefits

 For more information and qualification requirements for specific professions please contact:

 Jefferson City, MO 65102-1335

-Health-Related Professional License Renewal While on Active Duty: The Missouri health-related professional license or certificate of a reserve component Service member that is called to active duty, will remain active and in good standing until six months after their release from active duty.
+Health-Related Professional License Renewal While on Active Duty: The Missouri health-related professional license or certificate of a reserve component Service member who is called to active duty, will remain active and in good standing until six months after their release from active duty.

 For more information or assistance please call a Missouri Job Center at 888-728-5627.